DrGBL/WES.WGS/README.md

 Here's a summary of what each function does, with more comments in each specific file:

-`exclusion.list.sh`: this is the suggested code to obtain the list of variants to be used to build our list of exclusion variants list.
+`exclusion.list.sh`: this is the suggested code to obtain the list of variants to be used to build our list of exclusion variants.

 `01.norm.ID.sh`: normalizes and left aligns variants using the reference genome.
 Also removes the Y chromosome and the mitochondrial chromosomes.